 There are two types of garlic:

-The most common in supermarkets.
+The most common type in supermarkets.
 It produces the greatest number of cloves per bulb – up to 18.
 It has a white, papery skin, stores well and rarely produces a flower stalk.
 Softneck garlic is less tolerant of prolonged cold temperatures and is therefore best suited to growing in mild southern counties, though it can be grown elsewhere with protection in the winter.

 Hardneck garlic has fewer cloves per bulb – usually 10 or less.
 They are generally hardier than softneck types and can be grown throughout the UK.
 Hardneck types will often produce a curling flower stalk or ‘scape’.
 This straightens out as it matures, to carry a head of tiny clove-like bulbils.
 It is best to remove the scape as soon as it appears (use it in stir fries) so that the plant will divert its energies into producing a larger bulb.
-If left to develop on the plants, you can havest and plant the bulbils, but it may take 2-3 years to form a decent bulb.
+If left to develop on the plants, you can harvest and plant the bulbils, but it may take 2-3 years to form a decent bulb.

 Here are some of the best garlic varieties to grow.